despreston/go-craq/README.md

 _go-craq_ is designed to make it easy to swap the persistance layer.
 CRAQ is flexible and any storage unit that implements the `Storer` interface in [store/store.go](store/store.go) can be used.
-Some implementations for common storage projects can be found in the `store` package.
+Some implementations for common storage projects can be found in the `store` package. [store/kv](store/kv) package is a _very simple_ in-memory key/value store that is included as an example to work off of when adding new storage implementations.

 ### Adding a New Storage Implementation
 Pull requests for additional storage implementations are very welcome.
 Start by